Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Use: The plant has a wide reputation for the treatment of rheumatic disease.
-Animal studies indicate that the iridoid constituents of the plant, e.g. harpagoside are involved in anti-inflammatory and anti-analgesic properties.
-Several reviews looking at the treatment for low back pain concluded that there is strong evidence for short term improvements in pain and reduction in rescue medication.
-A standard dose of 50-100 mg harpagoside daily is recommended.
+Animal studies indicate that the iridoid constituents of the plant (e.g.. harpagoside) are involved in anti-inflammatory and anti-analgesic properties.
+Several reviews looking at the treatment for low back pain concluded that there is strong evidence for short-term improvements in pain and reduction in rescue medication.
+A standard dose of 50–100 mg of harpagoside daily is recommended.

-Evidence: A 6-week double-blind study of 88 subjects comparing devil's claw to rofecoxib found equal improvements in both groups.
-A follow-up of these subjects for 1 year found that it was well tolerated and improvements were sustained.
+Evidence: A six-week double-blind study of 88 subjects comparing devil's claw to rofecoxib found equal improvements in both groups.
+A follow-up of these subjects for one year found that it was well tolerated and that improvements were sustained.

 In another study that compared the use of Harpagophytum extract with conventional therapy for unspecific lower back pain found both the therapies to be equally effective.